starskyreverie/audsio/README.md

 ## Contributing

-DM me
+DM on discord, reverie#8117

 ## Building

-Pushes to GitHub automatically deploy the frontend to Netlify and the backend to Heroku.
+Pushes to GitHub automatically deploy the frontend to Vercel and the backend to Heroku.

 ### `audsio/client`